ducksboard/libsaas/doc/unicode.rst

 HTTP method
 -----------

-In Python 2 this should be a `str` (byte string) that only contains bytes from the ASCII range and in Python 3 a `str` (Unicode string) that only uses ASCII characters.
+In both Python 2 and 3 this should be a `str` object, that only contains bytes from the ASCII range.
+Note that in Python 2 this represents a binary string and in Python 3 it means Unicode text.
+Since the HTTP method name can only include ASCII characters, the distinction is not important and using `str` makes it easy to write code that's compatible with both Python 2 and 3.

 URL
 ---